Packing for Peru

 It’s important to minimize how many single-use plastic bottles you buy.

-The rest of my advice depending on where in Peru you’re going.
+The rest of my advice depends on where in Peru you’re going.

 What to pack for Cusco?